 - You are scheduled for a pap smear while menstruating and when you try to protest the doctor asks you – what’s your problem?

-- You pay €100 for every gynecologist visit which last seven minutes and involves two doctors a nurse and your husband.
+- You pay €100 for every gynaecologist visit which lasts seven minutes and involves two doctors a nurse and your husband.

 - You befriend every local cat, kitten and dog even when the locals tell you not to.